boukew99/boukew99.github.io/bookmarks.md

 [Red Blob Games](https://www.redblobgames.com/) is great a learning site till you realize that the visuals are not images, but interactive, which makes it even better!

-[The 2022 r/place Atlas](https://place-atlas.stefanocoding.me/) explanations of each drawing of the final image in r/place 2022.

 [blue marble NASA images](https://visibleearth.nasa.gov/collection/1484/blue-marble) A catalog of NASA images and animations of our home planet.